CongWang141/my_website/content/collection/introduction_r/lesson3/index.md

 sample1 <- rnorm(100)
 ```

-2. Perform a t-test "by hands" (without the R function)
+2. Perform a t-test "by hand" (without the R function)

 ```r
 t_by_hand <- mean(sample1)/sqrt(var(sample1)/100)